SiloHaus/moloch-party/X_DEV.md

 ## PartyRegistry.sol | INFRA DATA

-* Registry tracks each campaign released by MolochParty.sol.
+* You can create a PartyRegistry, which each campaign registers with on launch -- it would be more for long term housekeeping.

 ## DISCORD | TICKET BOT